CiscoSecurity/tr-05-module-maker/README.md

 | 4 | External References |

 Clicking on **Learn More** on a Module Tile or Module Tile itself takes you to a Description view that you can see below.
-Note that the section marked in red in the picture below corresponds to the Description field in the module type.
+Note that the section marked in red in the picture below corresponds to the Description field in the Module Type.

 ![Screenshot 2020-12-10 at 16 48 27](https://user-images.githubusercontent.com/75419441/101787615-f2d83e80-3b07-11eb-95d6-8b1364674c7d.png)